App Tiers Affected:

 Attackers often combine reflection with amplification techniques, for example, by requesting far more information than just the IP address for a given domain name.
 This significantly increases the size of the responses—sometimes up to 50 times—which obviously increases the impact of the attack.
 If the attacker uses a botnet, the size of the attack can be even further magnified.

 This attack is somewhat like a prankster posting thousands of fake help wanted ads on the Internet and listing the intended victim’s email address in the contact information.
-If the ad service doesn’t verify the requester’s information, the victim, who never placed any ads, will soon inundated with unwanted email responses.
-The effect is further amplified if, for example, the ad asks respondents not just to enquire about the job by email but to attach résumés, photos, job and character references, high school and college transcripts, background check information, and more. in the email response.
+If the ad service doesn’t verify the requester’s information, the victim, who never placed any ads, will soon be inundated with unwanted email responses.
+The effect is further amplified if, for example, the ad asks respondents not just to enquire about the job by email but to attach résumés, photos, job and character references, high school and college transcripts, background check information, and more in the email response.

 - Heavy URL.
 During the reconnaissance phase of attack planning, an attacker searches for a website’s most computationally expensive URLs and uses them as part of a DDoS attack.
 These are known as “heavy” URLs because they place greater load on the server when requested.
 While the HTTP requests themselves are relatively small, the responses, which can involve loading multiple large files or running complex database queries, can take a long time for the server to process.
 Eventually the site resources are exhausted, leading to a denial of service.